-The TOE security functions shall restrict the ability to:
+The TOE security functions shall restrict the ability to enable the functions available in Test Mode to the Test Mode Entry (TME) administrator.

-- Enable the functions available in Test mode to the Test Mode Entry (TME) administrator - Restrict the ability to disable the functions available in Test mode to the TME administrator
+The TOE security functions shall restrict the ability to disable the functions available in Test Mode to the Test Mode Entry (TME) administrator.